Part 1. Parsing input (40 points)

 Write some unit tests in input.rs

 to test your code.
+You should write at least two additional tests, beyond what is provided here.
 Here are two sample

 unit tests to get you started.